 Your computer comes with features that a network administrator or file server can use to remotely manage and control your computer.
-For more information about system management, see Understanding Your Personal Computer (provided on the Software Selections CD comes with your computer).
+For more information about system management, see Understanding Your Computer (provided on the IBM Software Selections CD that comes with your computer).

-IBM Universal Manageability (UM) services streamline and automate PC systems management and support tasks, such as asset deployment and tracking.
-These PC tools are available for IBM PCs at no additional charge, helping to reduce total cost of ownership of your networked PCs and enabling you to focus vital company resources on essential business activities.
+IBM Universal Manageability Services (UM Services) streamline and automate PC systems management and support tasks, such as asset deployment and tracking.
+These PC tools are available for IBM PCs at no additional charge, helping to reduce total cost of ownership of your networked PCs so that you can focus vital company resources on essential business activities.